jonathastavares/React-To-Do/README.md

 - This project was built for learning purposes.
 - This is a Todo List built using React, Javascript and JSX.
-- In this project you add a Todo Task, edit a Todo Task, delete a Todo Task, visit about page.
+- In this project you add a Todo Task, edit a Todo Task, delete a Todo Task, and visit about page.
 - Data is being stored in localStorage.

 ## Built With